-In order to inspire scientists and give them the necessary tools, VA, together with the research councils Formas and Forte, the Swedish Research Council and VINNOVA, have been organising media seminars for scientists since 2013.
+In order to inspire scientists and give them the necessary tools, VA, together with the research councils Formas and Forte, the Swedish Research Council and VINNOVA, organised media seminars for scientists between 2013 – 2016.

 Reporters and news and science editors provide an introduction to newsworthiness and how the media works.
 Scientists with vast media relations experience share good advice with their colleagues and university press officers explain the support they can provide prior to meetings with the media.
 The aim is to increase collaboration between science and the media, promote understanding of each other’s professional roles and facilitate collaboration between scientist, journalists and university press officers.